aws-samples/aws-dms-msk-demo/README.md

     * You have successfully created the pipeline and transferred the data.
 Feel free to checkout the code or insert/remove/update data from your database.
 It should get reflected on your board.

+## CleanUp
+*	Delete the CloudFormation stack.
+*	Clean the resources that are dynamically created.
+     * Go to Services, then DMS and click endpoints in the left navigation.
+     *	Delete “dms-blog-kafka-target” DMS endpoints.
+*	Delete any CloudWatch log-groups if got created.
+     * Go to Services, then CloudWatch and click “Log groups” in the navigation pane.
+     * Delete any Log groups with name “Streaming-DMS-MSK” or use the stack name if you changed it from default while creating the stack.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.